melapeufra/Neybor-Map-App-Interactive-Visualization-of-Housing-Locations-in-Brussels/README.md

 The project uses **Python (Flask)** for the backend and **Leaflet.js** for the frontend map.
 It also integrates a **distance calculator** that computes straight-line distances between houses using GPS coordinates.

-This tool was designed to support **community management, event planning, and logistics optimization** within Neybor’s housing network.
+This tool was designed to support **property management, planning, and logistics optimization** within Neybor’s housing network.

 ---